-CO Course Objectives CO-1 Understand dynamical systems, dissipative systems and Hamiltonian systems.
+CO The learners will be able to CO-1 Understand dynamical systems, dissipative systems and Hamiltonian systems.
 CO-2 Explain the concept of bifurcations and chaos.
 CO-3 Discuss chaos in nonlinear electronic circuits.
 CO-4 Develop the knowledge of Fractal geometry with an emphasis on the physical aspects.
-CO-5 Elaborate the properties of soliton theory.
+CO-5 Elaborate the properties of soliton.